sherlynnw/sherlynnw.github.io/resume.md

 Prior to tech, Sher Lynn had past experiences in pro-bono construction management in rural Borneo, civil engineering consultancy, graphic/web design and event-planning.

+Select the one of the following to skip to the corresponding section:
 <div class="navbar">
     <a href="#skills-id">Skills</a>
     <a href="#career-id">Career</a>